-DMI consists of software that enables network administrators to remotely monitor and control your computer in a network environment.
-DMI can be used to remotely track many types of information about computers, including serial numbers, memory attributes, product-specific characteristics of installed devices, temperature, and operating system configuration information.
+DMI consists of software that network administrators can use to remotely monitor and control your computer in a network environment.
+DMI can be used to remotely track many types of information about computers, including serial numbers, memory attributes, product-specific characteristics of installed devices, temperature, and operating-system configuration information.
 This information can be accessed using a DMI browser.
-DMI browsers are provided by all major operating systems and all major LAN management packages (including Netfinity Manager®).
+DMI browsers are provided by all major operating systems and all major LAN-management packages (including Netfinity Manager® and LANClient Control ManagerTM).